waqasbhatti/astrobase/README.md

 Most of the modules with useful external functions live in here.
 The `astrobase.conf` file contains module-wide settings that may need to be tweaked for your purposes.

-Functions that deal with light curves (e.g. in the modules `astrobase.lcmath`, `astrobase.periodbase`, `astrobase.varbase`, `astrobase.plotbase`, and
-`astrobase.checkplot`) usually just require three numpy ndarrays as input:
-`times`, `mags`, and `errs`, so they should work with any time-series data that can be represented in this form.
-If you have flux time series measurements, most of the functions mentioned earlier take a `magsarefluxes` keyword argument that makes them handle flux light curves correctly.

 - **[astrokep](astrobase/astrokep.py)**: contains functions for dealing with Kepler light curves (reading and converting) and some basic operations